-Once the service plan is modified, staff will update the equity analysis to ensure there are no new potential disparate impacts and disproportionate burdens.
+Once the service plan is will update the equity analysis to ensure there are no new potential disparate impacts and disproportionate burdens.

-The service plan will be finalized by the first Thursday in May and made available in both English and Spanish.
+The service plan will be by the Thursday in May and made available in both English and Spanish.